I must admit I had some trepidation when writing this post.

-Can whey protein help if you’re a woman looking to gain lean body mass (or “muscle mass”)?
+Can whey protein help if you’re a woman looking to gain lean body mass / improve body composition?
 It appears so.

 While there are studies that show soy might have some benefits for older women such as lowering cholesterol, easing menopausal symptoms, and reducing risk of breast cancer, other research casts doubt on these findings.

 A report published by the DHHS Agency for Healthcare Research and Quality, Effects of Soy on Health Outcomes, concluded that there was “little evidence to support a beneficial role of soy and soy isoflavones in bone health, cancer, reproductive health, neurocognitive function, and other health parameters.”

 Perhaps most alarmingly for women, soy may stimulate the growth of breast cancer cells.

 Also, most non-organic soy protein is derived from GMO crops.